 Girls have many opportunities to travel abroad on trips organised by the School to support their learning with firsthand experiences; our History of Art students travelled to Rome and enjoyed a private tour of the Sistine Chapel; Spanish students travelled to Cadiz to immerse themselves in the language and culture; History students visited Ypres in Belgium to tour the battlefields and students spent time in Florence practising their spoken Italian.
 Recent Geography field trips have included Barcelona and Iceland and Sixth Form Politics students enjoyed a trip to visit the sights of Washington DC.

 Our sports teams also regularly benefit from intensive training in sports camps in countries such as France or Portugal and go on competitive sports tours in Europe, the USA and South Africa.
-Last summer lacrosse players set off for the USA, at Easter, girls enjoyed a netball tour to Disneyland Paris and next March, girls will be going to Portugal for an intensive tennis coaching camp; there are also regular ski trips to take part in the British Schoolgirls’ Races in Flaine and to Sestriere.
+Last summer, lacrosse players set off for the USA; at Easter, girls enjoyed a netball tour to Disneyland Paris; next March, girls will be going to Portugal for an intensive tennis coaching camp; there are also regular ski trips to take part in the British Schoolgirls’ Races in Flaine and to Sestriere.

 Global enrichment also comes in the form of Cultural days for specific year groups which focus on exploring the culture, history, language and food of a country.
 So far, these wonderful events have included Bab Al-Islam Day, America Day, India Day, Africa Day, China Day, Italy Day and Germany Day.
 The initiative has proved a great opportunity to embrace and celebrate the diversity of other countries and cultures and we often welcome guest speakers who share their knowledge and experiences with the girls.